Signal & Field

 Current Status

-UBKT V1.3 is a working hypothesis.
+UBKT V1.5 is a working hypothesis.
 Here's where it stands.

 Framework

 The mathematical model is defined.
-Four metrics, two scores, geometric weighting.
-V1.3 is complete and documented.
+Five metrics, two scores, geometric weighting.
+V1.5 is complete and documented.

 Iteration